malthe/dobbin/src/dobbin/README.txt

 ============

 This is the primary documentation for the database.
 It uses an interactive narrative which doubles as a doctest.
+There's a suite of regression tests included in the distribution.

 You can run the tests by issuing the following command at the command-line prompt::